 - a.
 The building must be occupiable. - b.
 Final Certificate of Occupancy, or Final Inspection from the governing jurisdiction (if applicable). - c.
 Signed PDF copy of the AIA.
 G704 must be submitted to the construction field representative and any punch list items (punch list cost multiplied by 150% to be held in escrow). - d.
 Digital signed PDF copy of the Authority's Permission to Occupy must be submitted to the construction field representative. - e.
-Digital signed PDF copy of the Authority's Construction Completion Form with the Authority's construction field representative approval. - f.
+Digital signed PDF copy of the Authority's Construction Completion Form with the Authority's construction field representative approval.

+- f.
 All prevailing wage, Davis-Bacon, certified payrolls, and HUD Section 3 compliance requirements are met and satisfied. - g.
 Environmental clearance required by demolition (i.e., asbestos and lead-based paint clearance report and O&M manual) are received by the Authority. - h.
 For projects receiving tax credits for universal design, the Authority's Construction Compliance staff will provide a final inspection approval of the items identified for scoring. - i.
-Environmental No Further Remediation Letter recorded by all jurisdictions (if applicable). - i.
-Blower Door and Duct Leakage tests (if applicable). - k.
-At final project closeout, projects awarded funding based on scoring for pursuing green building certification, must submit the applicable third-party certification, green maintenance, tenant manual, Operations & Maintenance manual, and videos (if applicable).
+Environmental No Further Remediation Letter recorded by all jurisdictions (if applicable). - j.
+Blower Door and Duct Leakage test reports meeting the requirements described in Design Activities sections 2d and 2e. - k.
+At final project closeout, projects awarded funding based on scoring for pursuing green building certification must submit the applicable third-party certification, green maintenance, resident manual, Operations & Maintenance manual, and videos (if applicable). - I. For projects only pursuing EGC mandatory compliance measures, project teams will be required to submit the following where applicable: - 5.1a & 5.1b Insulation report, National HVAC Functional Testing Checklist, EGC post-build ERI or ASHRAE model template confirming as-built conditions are greater than or equal to the design model. - 6.10 Waste hauler recycling report - 7.6 Smoke-free policy in resident lease or resident manual - o 8.1 Operations & Maintenance Manual and Plan - 8.2 Emergency Management Manual and Plan - 8.3 Resident Manual - 8.4 Evidence and/or narrative of property management and resident orientations - 8.5 IHDA contact and acknowledgement form for Energy and Water Data Collection and Monitoring